deeesolis/portfolio/about.md

 ### gathering knowledge
-_The path to learning began as the youngest granddaughter of a superintendent of schools in a family of scholars._
+_The path to learning began as the youngest granddaughter of a superintendent of schools in a family of scholars.
+The expectation was clear:
+learn what is valued._

-- Certified FinOps Professional  |  FinOps Foundation, a project of the Linux Foundation (_2022_)
+- Certified FinOps Professional "|" FinOps Foundation (_2022_)
-- Certified Solution Architect, Associate  |  AWS (_2019_)
+- Certified Solution Architect, Associate "|" AWS (_2019_)
-- Master of Business Administration	 |  Portland State University (_2008_)
+- Master of Business Administration "|" Portland State University (_2008_)
-- Bachelor of Arts, Humantiies  |  Washington State University (_1999_)
+- Bachelor of Arts, Humantiies "|" Washington State University (_1999_)

 ### lived experience